colin-han/babel-preset-p2m-library/README.md

 ```

 In addition, this plugin support multiple env file for different environment.
 By default, it
-load `.build.env.development` file if it existed.
+load `.env.development` file if it existed.
 If you set `NODE_ENV` or `BABEL_ENV` to `production`
-this plugin will load `.build.env.production` file.
+this plugin will load `.env.production` file.

 ## Production version
 This preset use BABEL_ENV or NODE_ENV to determinate whether `production` version or not. by
-default it is `development` version, the js file is not minified.
-When you change the environment
+default, it is `development` version, All js files are not minified.
+If you change the environment
-to `production`, the babel engine will minified all js output.
+to `production`, the babel engine will minified all js files.

-In addition, you can use `.build.env.production` to do more control in code.
+In addition, you can use `.env.production` to do more control in code.